 When making a call the served user selects one of its identities that will be used by the UE as an originating identity (calling party number) in an outgoing call.
 Upon reception of an incoming call the UE provides to the served user an indication on which of its identities the served user is contacted (called party number).

 The UE can indicate to the network which identities are active at the UE.
+A native identity can be active or inactive at the UE.

 Several users of the MiD service can share the same non-native identity for communication.